pram/docker-java-spring-boot/README.md

 Create a Deployment Manifest file for the Kubernetes deployment called [k8-demo-application-deployment.yml](k8-demo-application-deployment.yml)

+Use the [Following Site](https://k8syaml.com/) to generate the deployment file.

 ### Creating a Deployment

 Create a deployment by running the command